josygeorge/SmartHire/README.md

-# 🧠 SmartHire – AI-Powered Resume Screener & Interview Assistant
+# 🧠 SmartHire – an AI-Powered Assistant

 > **SmartHire** is a full-stack MERN application that uses Agentic AI (powered by Mistral via OpenRouter) to screen resumes, match them against job descriptions, and generate role-specific interview questions, scores, and summaries.
 Built with scalability, clean code, and modular design in mind.